stroparo/jekyll-now/about.md

 ## Summary

-Software Engineer with 10+ years experience.
-Background in automation, shell scripting, and working since 2016 with CI/CD, configuration management, containers, Linux and system administration.
+Software Engineer for 10+ years with background in software development, automation, shell scripting, and working since 2016 with CI/CD, configuration management, containers, Linux and system administration.

 ## Skills